Luke Romandi Author

-Janine is an Associate Director with over 18 years’ experience in architectural practice, both in Australia and the UK.
+Luke is an Associate Director with over 15 years’ extensive experience in the construction industry.

 The police services have a responsibility to support communities and keep them safe.
 Historically, the buildings that support them have tended to take a back seat to court houses on the design front.

 The Court was the image of ‘The Law’ in Australian Colonies, and considerable efforts and expense were accepted in the construction of imposing Court Houses in major cities and towns.

 Meanwhile, police endured poor economic and social status by comparison, right through the 19th Century.